Skip to content

 Key Takeaways

-• For scenery, Grand Canyon and Yellowstone are once-in-a-lifetime nature picks.
+• For nature, Grand Canyon and Yellowstone are unforgettable.

-• Indian food is easiest in NYC, California (SF/LA), and Orlando.
+• Indian food is easiest to find in New York City, California (San Francisco and Los Angeles), and Orlando.

-• Season matters: winter storms, summer crowds, and peak pricing can change your experience.
+• The season you travel in really matters.
+Winter storms, summer crowds, and peak hotel prices can change the whole experience.

 How to Choose the Best US Places for Indian Travelers